rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 In this way Rust’s type system and trait bounds ensure we can never accidentally send an `Rc<T>` value across threads unsafely.
-When we tried to do this in Listing 16-14, we got an error that said `the trait Send is not implemented for Rc<Mutex<i32>>`.
+When we tried to do this in [Listing 16-14][Listing-16-14], we got an error that said `the trait Send is not implemented for Rc<Mutex<i32>>`.
 When we switched to `Arc<T>`, which is `Send`, the code compiled.